ReeceDonovan/CS3305/docs/api.md

 # Creating a new Endpoint

-If you want to add a new endpoint, make a new router such as in the `User` Router
+If you want to add a new endpoint, make a new router such as in the `User` Router.
+[Examples.](https://github.com/ReeceDonovan/CS3305/tree/api/api/src/router)

+Sample code:
 ```tsx
 import express from "express";
 import User from "../models/user";